New Stanley cup colors are out now: Get yours at Target before they sell out

 Target's limited-edition Quencher H2.0 FlowState tumbler colors

 The new Target Stanley cup colorways are citron tie-dye, peach tie-dye, wisteria tie-dye, ocean tie-dye, citron color blocked, peach color blocked, wisteria color blocked and brilliant white.
-They are only sold at Target.
+These special colorways ring up at $5 more than the classic Quencher H2.0 FlowState tumbler colors.

 Shop more Stanley cups